bttorres/Edward/README.md

-# This... is Edward (a.k.a Eddie)
+# This... is Edward

-Eddie is an ESP32 powered robot that can switch back and forth between an autonomous and controlled mode.
+Edward is an ESP32 powered robot that can switch back and forth between an autonomous and controlled mode.

 ## The code

 The code in the "src/" folders is the code that he uses to function.
 It is split into two folders.
 One is in the Arduino structure (a modified C/C++ language) for the ESP32-CAM board and the other is in the ESP-IDF structure (regular C language).
 PlatformIO in Visual Studio Code was used for both.

-## Eddie's Parts and Their Functions:
+## Edward's Parts and Their Functions:

 * 1 ESP32-CAM board with OV2640 camera
   * Creates its own Wifi, generates a web app on its IP, acts as an access point (for the user to connect to the Wifi and access the web app), recieves data from the web app, and sends the needed data to the ESP32-WROOM-32D dev board through UART communication